Visual cortex: Primary visual cortex (V1)

 Micrograph showing the visual cortex (pink).
 The pia mater and arachnoid mater including blood vessels are seen at the top of the image.
 Subcortical white matter (blue) is seen at the bottom of the image.
 HE-LFB stain.

+Micrograph of the primary visual cortex (aka striate cortex; Brodmann area 17) of a rhesus macaque (Macaca mulatta).
+Cortical layers 1-6 are denoted; white matter lies beneath layer 6, and the line of Gennari occupies layer 4B.
+Nissl stain.
+Scale bar = 200 microns (0.2 mm).

 The primary visual cortex is the most studied visual area in the brain.
 In mammals, it is located in the posterior pole of the occipital lobe and is the simplest, earliest cortical visual area.
 It is highly specialized for processing information about static and moving objects and is excellent in pattern recognition.

 Moreover, V1 is characterized by a laminar organization, with six distinct layers, each playing a unique role in visual processing.
 Neurons in the superficial layers (II and III) are often involved in local processing and communication within the cortex, while neurons in the deeper layers (V and VI) often send information to other brain regions involved in higher-order visual processing and decision-making.

 Research on V1 has also revealed the presence of orientation-selective cells, which respond preferentially to stimuli with a specific orientation, contributing to the perception of edges and contours.
 The discovery of these orientation-selective cells has been fundamental in shaping our understanding of how V1 processes visual information.

 Furthermore, V1 exhibits plasticity, allowing it to undergo functional and structural changes in response to sensory experience.
 Studies have demonstrated that sensory deprivation or exposure to enriched environments can lead to alterations in the organization and responsiveness of V1 neurons.

 The primary visual cortex, which is defined by its function or stage in the visual system, is approximately equivalent to the striate cortex, also known as Brodmann area 17, which is defined by its anatomical location.
 The name "striate cortex" is derived from the line of Gennari, a distinctive stripe visible to the naked eye that represents myelinated axons from the lateral geniculate body terminating in layer 4 of the gray matter.